Shaun-Farrell/simple-lambda-nodejs-api/README.md

 ```

 ## Advantages of serverless
-Pay per execution only pay for the compute power you use
+Pay per execution only pay for the compute power you use.
-Reduce management of servers for installing security patches etc
+Reduce management of servers for installing security patches etc.
-Easier to manage scaling as largely it is built in
+Easier to manage scaling as largely it is built in.

 ## How to extend / scale this example
 A typical expansion would be to add a new endpoint pointing to a different function.
-Add unit tests as you scale
+Add unit tests as you scale.
-I plan to add advanced branch with some more details...
+I plan to add advanced branch with some more details.